crazy-cats/crazy-cat.cn/README.md

 # Installation

-CrazyCat needs to run on a LAMP system.
-For more details you can check the [System Requirements](https://crazy-cats.github.io#documentation/setup/system-requirements).
+CrazyCat needs to run on a LAMP system, for more details you can check the [System Requirements](https://crazy-cats.github.io#documentation/setup/system-requirements).

 Download files here and use below command:
 ```